-MAY 9 – SECOND SATURDAY.
-The Pillow Project continues with another evening-long improvisation.
+JUNE 13 – SECOND SATURDAY.
+The Pillow Project continues with another evening-long improvisation, featuring dynamic duo Taylor Slowdanger Knight and Anna Slowdanger Thompson.
 Come and share a genuinely jazzed spirit!
 The Space Upstairs, 8-midnight.
 Tickets: $10 suggested, at the door.

 JUNE 14 – PRIDEFEST.
 Devoted dance fan Richard Parsakian has lined up yet another keen-eyed representation of Pittsburgh dance during the final day of Pridefest.
 (What would we do without him?)
 See the scintillating Jasmine Hearn with “the most of us” including a song an dance with the crowd; Williams Dance Project, contemporary and vogue headed by the very hot Anthony Williams; Alan Obuzor’s seductive Texture Contemporary Ballet; brainiac Pearlann Porter’s The Pillow Project; slowdanger (nifty experimental movement and more) with Taylor Knight and Anna Thompson; and young artists Weylon Gomez and Jean-Paul Weaver.
 Split between stages on 6th and Liberty and 10th and Liberty, Downtown.
 1:30-5 p.mm.
 Free.

 JUNE 16-17 – MERZTANZ.
 Point Park University faculty member Peter LeBreton Merz debuts his new company, Merztanz, based in ballet but using improvisational techniques.
 Each night the dancers will develop new movement sequences, called MERZALFABET and generated from audience comments.
 More Merz dances from his repertoire will be presented.
 Kelly Strayhorn Theater, 7:30 p.m.
 Tickets: $15 General Admission.